second-state/SOLL/doc/guides/DevGuide.md

 ## Compile and execute Yul code

-To show how to use SOLL to compile and execute YUl code, we also provide a very basic example to demonstrate it.
-In this example, the code will calculate first ten numbers of fibonacci sequence and store them into storage with address 0 to 9 .
+To show how to use SOLL to compile and execute Yul code, we also provide a very basic example to demonstrate it.
+In this example, the code will calculate first ten numbers of the Fibonacci sequence and store them into storage with address 0 to 9 .
 In following steps, we will show how to compile this example and use our benchmark to run this code.

 **Phase 1.
 Use SOLL generate .ll from Yul code**